emqx/emqx-docs/en_US/data-integration/data-bridge-mongodb.md

 Ingesting MQTT data into MongoDB works as follows:

 1. **Message publication from IoT devices**: Devices, whether they are part of connected vehicles, IIoT systems, or energy management platforms, send MQTT messages based on their operational states, readings, or triggered events.
-1. **Message reception by EMQX:** As an MQTT Broker, EMQX receives these MQTT messages from the IoT devices.
+1. **Message reception by EMQX:**  As an MQTT broker, EMQX receives data over MQTT from devices by subscribing to the topics to which MQTT messages are published.
 It serves as the centralized hub for handling MQTT-based communication.
 2. **Message data processing:** When a message arrives, it passes through the rule engine and is then processed by the rule defined in EMQX.
 The rules, based on predefined criteria, determine which messages need to be routed to MongoDB.
 If any rules specify payload transformations, those transformations are applied, such as converting data formats, filtering out specific information, or enriching the payload with additional context.
 3. **Data ingestion into MongoDB**: Once the rule engine identifies a message for MongoDB storage, it triggers an action of forwarding the messages to MongoDB.
 Processed data will be seamlessly written into the collection of the MongoDB database.
-4. **Data Storage and Utilization**: With the data now stored in MongoDB, businesses can harness its querying power for various use cases.
+4. **Data storage and utilization**: With the data now stored in MongoDB, businesses can harness its querying power for various use cases.
 For instance, in the realm of connected vehicles, this stored data can inform fleet management systems about vehicle health, optimize route planning based on real-time metrics, or track assets.
 Similarly, in IIoT settings, the data might be used to monitor machinery health, forecast maintenance, or optimize production schedules.

 By using this integrated system, businesses in sectors like power and energy can continuously monitor grid health, forecast demand, or identify potential outages before they happen.
 The value derived from the real-time and historical data not only ensures operational efficiency but can also lead to significant cost savings and enhanced customer experiences.